Morocco earthquake: Race against time to save survivors buried in rubble

 'Ready to deploy'

-International efforts to aid the recovery have yet to snap into high gear.
+International efforts to aid the recovery have begin to increase in pace.

+The UK said Morocco had accepted an offer to deploy emergency response teams, including rescue specialists, a medical team, search dogs and equipment .

+Spain and Qatar have also said they received formal requests and would send search and rescue teams.

 France said it "stood ready" to help but was awaiting a formal request from Morocco.
 "The second they request this aid, it will be deployed," said President Emmanuel Macron.

-The US said "search and rescue teams ready to deploy... we are also ready to release funds at the right time."
+The US said "search and rescue teams ready to deploy...
+We are also ready to release funds at the right time."

 Turkey, which suffered its own catastrophic quake in February that killed 50,000, had also offered but received no formal request.